ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 are expressed in the terms so abstract that it felt necessary to google for that GitHub repo Russian government banned GitHub over.

-I must admit that I didn't do PhD in either of those topics.
+I must admit that I didn't do Ph.D. in either of those topics.
 It's all been just my hobby, and I will some day continue studying Abstract Algebra for fun.
 But for now, it all feels much too abstract and I see absolutely no application for it in my life.

-## Financial Pyramyd
+## Financial Pyramid

 For all those months of learning, when I felt lost and every line of code was taking minutes and sometimes hours to write, I kept listening